 Meet the team

-Our staff are widely published experts in global politics, philosophy and history.
+Our staff are widely published experts in global politics, history and cultural studies.
 You will be designated a personal tutor (normally the same throughout the degree) with whom you will meet regularly to discuss your academic progress.

 Dr Robin Dunford, course leader